Drone flights at the world’s busiest airport? What’s going on?

-The FAA's green light shows its willingness to relax the rules under certain circumstances, giving more businesses the confidence to make full use of this fast-expanding technology.
+The FAA's green light shows its willingness to relax the rules, giving the drone industry confidence to make full use of this fast-expanding technology.

 That’s why you don’t see quadcopters buzzing around airports.